It didn’t take long for Rowdy Tellez to make his presence felt with the Buffalo Bisons.

 “The defence was outstanding,” said Meacham, who also managed the Fisher Cats last year.
 “You can see the defense talking to each other and making good plays.
 So very important for our pitching staff to have these guys pitch to contact so our defense can play good behind them.”

-Smith and Lebleblijian also helped manufacture the non-Tellez related runs with solid hitting.
+Smith and Leblebijian also helped manufacture the non-Tellez related runs with solid hitting.

-Smith batted eighth on Saturday going two-for-three with a strikeout and a run while Lebleblijian batted ninth and was one-for two with a walk and a run.
+Smith batted eighth on Saturday going two-for-three with a strikeout and a run while Leblebijian batted ninth and was one-for two with a walk and a run.

 Both players had good offensive numbers in 2016 and could be solid contributors at the plate despite being relative unknowns.